mfelleisen/Bazaar/Common/README.md

 ## Common

-this component represents the common ontology of Q players and the Q gaming framework
+this component represents the common ontology of Bazaar players and the Bazaar gaming framework

 ### Table of Content